Is Treehouse Protocol Safe?

 Treehouse Protocol is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

-Moderate risk — genuinely novel fixed income primitives create untested edge cases, balanced by thorough audit coverage and transparent operations.
+Moderate risk — genuinely novel fixed income primitives create untested edge cases, balanced by thorough audit coverage and active protocol integrations, offset by continued TVL decline and depressed token economics.

 Treehouse Protocol introduces Decentralized Offered Rates (DOR) and tAssets, novel fixed income primitives for DeFi.
-With $171M TVL, 10+ audits, and plans for integration with major lending protocols, its B- grade reflects the genuinely novel nature of its rate benchmark system balanced by solid documentation and audit coverage.
-The protocol has been operating since its mainnet launch in 2025.
+With $89M TVL, 11+ audits, and tETH now accepted as collateral by Aave, Compound, Euler, Silo, and Folks Finance, its C+ grade reflects the genuinely novel nature of its rate benchmark system.
+The protocol launched its mainnet in 2024 and DOR in July 2025, but TVL has declined 48% since February 2026 and TREE trades at 95% below its all-time high.

 TVL